toohuman/jax-ant-arena/README.md

 ```
 If an experiment configuration also specifies a pheromone model, that will take precedence.
 Otherwise, the default from `config.yaml` or a command-line `pheromones=` override will be used.

+## Contribution Guidelines

+- For questions, contributions, or issues, please open an issue or pull request on GitHub.
+- Please do not use emojis in code comments to maintain a clean and consistent codebase.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.